darin3/cs314/README.md

 *If an error occurs, run *`/bin/run.sh -d`* separately to check for errors, and/or make sure port forwarding is working if necessary*.

 ## Passwordless SSH Login (optional, but convienent and recommended)
-* Follow the steps at this [link from linuxize](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/), or there are many other resources.
+* Follow the steps at this [link from linuxize](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) to use SSH with the university machines without a password.
+There are many resources on this topic.
 * If this isn't set up, you will have to **enter your remote machine password twice** (rsync + ssh commands).

 ## Warnings